Loukia Tsafoulia, RA (EU), MSAAD, Dipl.-Ing.

 Biography

-Before joining TJU, Loukia developed, taught, and coordinated design studios, labs, and seminars at Pratt Institute, Parsons The New School, CUNY, the Spitzer School of Architecture, and NYC College of Technology.
+Before joining Jefferson, Loukia developed, taught, and coordinated design studios, labs, and seminars at Pratt Institute, Parsons The New School, CUNY, the Spitzer School of Architecture, and NYC College of Technology.
 She has collaborated professionally with Studio Dror and LEESER Architecture in New York, K+T Architecture, and the NTU Urban Environment Lab in Athens.